A Book of My LifeGabriel Ferraz

 The MBA is not an ending point.
 It is a bridge between everything I have learned and everything I want to become.
 Johnson is where I will sharpen the advisory skills, build the institutional network, and gain the platform to operate at the level I am targeting.
 The next chapter begins here.

-New York finance
+New York skyscrapers

 placeholder